-Partners in Care: A resource for re-engaging caregivers with hospitals and long-term care
+Partners in Care: Pandemic Tool Kit – A resource for re-engaging caregivers with hospitals and long-term care homes

-Learn more about how Huron Perth Healthcare Alliance leveraged Caregiver ID at the onset of COVID-19 and the impact it made to patients, hospital staff, physicians and family caregivers.
+Learn more about Caregiver ID and the impact it has made for patients, hospital staff, physicians and family caregivers.